deniz195/jataruku/README.md

 Caveats
 -------

-This is basically first draft code and doesn't come with any module setup niceties.
+This is basically first draft code.
 Since the object is relatively straightforward there's hardly any need.
 If this bothers you, go ahead and add them, though it is not inconceivable that I would eventually get around to it myself.
 Nevertheless, it should be usable as-is without too much